DIY Stump Removal

 When I moved into my house five years ago, the dense stands of mature trees on the property was a huge selling point.

 Of course, trees come down.
-Be it from age, disease or natural disasters (we’re no strangers to hurricanes or tornadoes around these parts), several stumps resided in prominent places around the yard.
+Be it from age, disease or natural disasters, several stumps resided in prominent places around the yard.

 Not a problem, I thought.
 I’ll get right on those.